Press "Enter" to skip to content

 At St. Charles Lwanga Catholic Parish – Muyeye, retreats and recollections are an important part of our spiritual life.
 They provide time to step back from the demands of daily life, listen more attentively to the voice of God, examine one’s life in the light of the Gospel, and grow in prayer, healing, and conversion.

-The parish source documents show that this ministry is one of the distinctive blessings of being a Jesuit parish.
-In the Ignatian tradition, retreats and recollections are not reserved for only a few people, but are offered as practical opportunities for spiritual renewal, discernment, and deeper friendship with Christ.
+This ministry is one of the distinctive blessings of being a Jesuit parish.
+In the Ignatian tradition, retreats and recollections are not reserved for a few, but are offered as practical opportunities for spiritual renewal, discernment, and deeper friendship with Christ.
 They form part of the parish’s wider commitment to prayer, accompaniment, and growth in faith.

 Regular Parish Recollections